-These details come from an anonymous source who also gave us a bit more details on the project.
-The report states there will be a new feature integrated, allowing users to outline specific areas of the image in order to directly target their searches.
+These details come from an anonymous source who gave us more details on the project.
+The report states a new feature will be integrated, allowing users to outline specific image areas to target their searches.

 In Google Goggles, one can only search the whole image, which has proven to bring plenty of discrepancies.
-Images often display plenty of distractions, background items and other objects that may throw off a search result.
-According to the sketch provided, the system will also be able to recommend retailers for purchasing products, as well as other details.
+In addition, images often display plenty of distractions, background items, and other objects that may throw off a search result.
+According to the sketch provided, the system will also recommend retailers for purchasing products and other details.

-Details given to Android Authority through an anonymous source state that the integration would include a new feature “allowing users to outline specific areas of the image” in order to directly target their searches.
-This would be an improvement on the current iteration of Google Goggles, which only allows you to search whole images.
+Details given to Android Authority through an anonymous source state that the integration would include a new feature “allowing users to outline specific areas of the image” to target their searches directly.
+This would improve the current iteration of Google Goggles, which only allows you to search whole images.

-I’ve noticed some stories about new visual search features available through Google that have been leaked out to the media from an anonymous source.
-And I also noticed a patent application filed by Google, which was just published which contains at least one image that is the same as one supplied to Android Authority, which makes me wonder if the anonymous source that contacted them was from Google.
+I’ve noticed some stories about new visual search features available through Google leaked out to the media from an anonymous source.
+And I also noticed a patent application filed by Google, which was just published.
+It contains at least one image that is the same as one supplied to Android Authority, which makes me wonder if the anonymous source contacted them was from Google.

 The patent filing does describe how a person might take an image from a photograph and outline part of that image with a stylus or a finger, and have search features available to them like those available from within Google Goggles.